supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Set Definition.md

 > [!important] Powerset of any set $S$ will have $\phi$ but it is NOT necessary for the set $S$ to contain $\phi$

 ### Number of subsets for a set
-- For creating a subset for a set $S$, there are two choices for each element.
+- For creating a subset for a set $S$, there are two choices for each element in the set $S$.
 	1. The element appears
 	2. The element does not appear